iovation/deviceprint-SDK-Android/README.md

 			iframe = null;
 		}

 6. You must inject the blackbox into a DOM object for collection.
 To do this, call the `inject_bb` function with the ID of the DOM object, which will automatically call the `shouldOverrideUrlLoading()` function.
 For example, set `ID` to a hidden form field where the blackbox will be stored.
-When the form containing the field is submitted, the blackbox is returned to your server back-end, and can then be sent to iovation to evaluate along with the transaction.
+When the form containing the field is submitted, the blackbox is returned to your server back-end, and can then be sent to TransUnion to evaluate along with the transaction.

 ## Network Calls

-The SDK includes the ability to make a network call to iovation's service.
-This enables additional functionality in the FraudForce SDK, including:
+The SDK includes the ability to make a network call to TransUnion TruValidate's service.
+This enables additional functionality in the Device Risk SDK, including:

  - Collect additional network information
  - Configuration updates to root detection
  - Collect information on potential high-risk applications on the device

  By default this functionality is disabled and will need to be enabled in the configuration object.
 Usage of this feature requires a subscriber key be provided.
-Please contact your iovation client representative to acquire a subscriber key.
+Please contact your TransUnion client representative to acquire a subscriber key.

 ## Compiling The Sample App in Android Studio